 Comfortable learning environments make people more receptive and focused on their work.
 However, a large room with many people can bring about feelings of tiredness which can quickly set in.
 Optimising the air humidity can provide relief in these instances.

-If the air is too dry, people emit moisture from the body’s water balance into the atmosphere.
+If the air is too dry, people emit moisture from their water balance into the atmosphere.
 This causes the skin, lips and eyes to dry out which can negatively impact a person’s general well-being.
-Dry air can also affect the function of the mucous membrane in the respiratory channels and make it less capable of protecting the human body against bacteria and viruses.
+Dry air can also affect the function of the mucous membranes in the respiratory channels and make it less capable of protecting the human body against bacteria and viruses.

-Humidifying the ambient air provides a healthier learning and working environment for those learning, teaching and working in the building.
+Humidifying the ambient air provides a healthier learning and working environment for students, lecturers and employees in the building.

 Here is an overview of the advantages of air humidification in learning environments: